-Climate change is affecting many sectors, (50) and vulnerability to climate disasters is expected to rise (51).
+Climate change is affecting many sectors, () and vulnerability to climate disasters is expected to rise ().
 The sectors affected include housing, water management, agriculture, and forestry.
-Extreme weather events (tornados, torrential rainfall, flooding, extended drought) have been frequent in recent years (52).
-Droughts, heatwaves, and the spread of bark beetle, exacerbated by climate change, has caused the damage or destruction of over 60% of forests in Luxembourg (53).
+Extreme weather events (tornados, torrential rainfall, flooding, extended drought) have been frequent in recent years ().
+Droughts, heatwaves, and the spread of bark beetle, exacerbated by climate change, has caused the damage or destruction of over 60% of forests in Luxembourg ().
 Municipalities will get support for climate adaptation under the recovery and resilience plan.
-Luxembourg has adopted a strategy and an action plan for climate adaptation, but it has not yet created an adaptation portal to provide easier access to information.
+Luxembourg has adopted a strategy and an action plan for climate adaptation.

-(49) Environmental Implementation Review 2022 - country report Luxembourg.
+() Environmental Implementation Review 2022 - country report Luxembourg.